You have a big idea, truckloads of ambition, dreams of a thriving Illinois LLC, and you’re mentally prepared to make it happen.

 But the Chinese philosopher Lao Tzu once said, “a journey of a thousand miles begins with a single step,” and for you, that first step is filing the Certificate of Formation.

-With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in Illinois.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Certificate of Formation is what authenticates your LLC, making it official in Illinois.
 It’s perhaps the most important step in starting your Illinois LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 Choosing an LLC Name

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Articles of Organization, and if the Secretary of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

 Any name you choose must adhere to Illinois’ business name requirements, so your selection must:

 - Include “Limited Liability Company,” “L.L.C.,” or “LLC,”